C Reactive Protein (CRP Blood Test)

 4. Prioritise Sleep

 Poor sleep is linked to higher CRP levels.
-Ensure you’re getting 7–9 hours of quality sleep by maintaining a consistent sleep schedule and creating a relaxing bedtime routine.
+Aim for 7 to 9 hours of quality sleep by maintaining a consistent sleep schedule and creating a relaxing bedtime routine.

 5. Quit Smoking and Limit Alcohol

 Smoking and excessive alcohol consumption can increase inflammation.
-Quitting or moderating these habits can have an immediate impact on CRP levels.
+Quitting or moderating these habits can have a meaningful impact on CRP levels over time.

 6. Consider Supplements

-• Curcumin: Found in turmeric, it has potent anti-inflammatory properties.
+• Curcumin: Found in turmeric, associated with anti-inflammatory properties.

 • Omega-3 fatty acids: Found in fish oil supplements.

-• Vitamin D: Essential for immune function and inflammation control.
+• Vitamin D: Important for immune function and associated with inflammation regulation.

 Environmental Factors Affecting CRP

 Your environment plays a surprisingly large role in your CRP levels.
-Air pollution, exposure to toxins, and poor indoor air quality can contribute to chronic inflammation and elevate CRP.
-Minimising exposure to pollutants, investing in air purifiers, and choosing clean, toxin-free products can help reduce inflammation and support healthier CRP levels.
+Air pollution, exposure to toxins, and poor indoor air quality can contribute to chronic inflammation and elevated CRP.
+Minimising exposure to pollutants, investing in air purifiers, and choosing clean, toxin-free products can help support healthier CRP levels.

 CRP Testing as Part of a Preventative Health Plan

-CRP testing is an essential component of preventative health.
-By identifying elevated levels early, you can implement targeted interventions to lower inflammation and reduce disease risk, including conditions like inflammatory bowel disease.
+CRP testing is a useful component of preventative health monitoring.
+By identifying elevated levels early, you and your doctor can explore targeted lifestyle interventions to support lower inflammation and understand your health baseline more clearly.

-At Everlab, our comprehensive diagnostic lab measures over 100 biomarkers, including CRP, to provide deep insights into your health.
-Combined with personalised diet, exercise, and supplementation plans, we help you take control of your well-being.
+At Everlab, our comprehensive diagnostic assessment measures 100+ biomarkers, including CRP, to provide deep insights into your health.
+Combined with personalised diet, exercise, and supplementation guidance from your Everlab doctor, we help you take a proactive approach to your wellbeing.

 Take Control Of Your CRP Levels

-CRP is a critical marker for understanding and managing inflammation, a root cause of many chronic diseases.
-Elevated CRP levels can indicate increased risk for conditions such as cardiovascular disease and metabolic disorders.
-By understanding your CRP levels, healthcare providers can develop targeted strategies to lower inflammation and improve overall health.
-At Everlab, our testing goes beyond basic metrics to deliver actionable insights.
-With regular monitoring and personalised recommendations, you’ll have the tools to take control of inflammation, protect your health, and extend your health span.
+CRP is a useful marker for understanding and monitoring inflammation as part of a broader health picture.
+Elevated CRP levels can be one signal your doctor considers when assessing your overall health.
+At Everlab, our testing goes beyond basic metrics to deliver actionable insights reviewed by your doctor.
+With regular monitoring and personalised recommendations, you will have the tools to take a proactive approach to your health and extend your healthspan.

 Additional FAQs